1935 Labor Day hurricane: Meteorological history

+†Strength refers to maximum sustained wind speed upon striking land.

 Records

 The Labor Day hurricane was the most intense tropical cyclone known to make landfall in the Western Hemisphere, having the lowest sea level pressure ever officially recorded on land—a central pressure of 892 mbar—suggesting an intensity of between 162 and 164 kn.
-This record would be equaled by Hurricane Melissa in 2025.
 The somewhat compensating effects of a slow (7 kn) translational velocity along with an extremely tiny radius of maximum wind (5 nmi) led to an analyzed intensity at landfall of 160 kn.
-The 1935 Labor Day hurricane is also tied with 2019's Hurricane Dorian and Melissa for the highest intensity for a landfalling Atlantic hurricane in HURDAT2, as 1969's Hurricane Camille has been reanalyzed in 2014 to have the fourth highest landfalling intensity with 150 kn winds.
+The 1935 Labor Day hurricane is also tied with 2019's Hurricane Dorian and 2025's Hurricane Melissa for the highest intensity for a landfalling Atlantic hurricane in HURDAT2, as 1969's Hurricane Camille has been reanalyzed in 2014 to have the fifth highest landfalling intensity with 150 kn winds.